-The liability, income taxes payable is based on taxable income.
-This is the amount a firm will have to pay the federal government as the result of its operations, as defined by the IRC.
-The question is, if the firm’s pretax accounting income is different from its taxable income because of timing differences, what should be the amount of its tax expense?
+The question to ask is: If the firm’s pretax accounting income is different from its taxable income due to timing differences, what is its tax expense?
 That is, should it be based on the firm’s pretax accounting income or on its taxable income?

 Definition of Interperiod Tax Allocation

-The purpose of interperiod income tax allocation is to allocate the income tax expense to the periods in which revenues are earned and in which expenses are incurred.
+The purpose of interperiod income tax allocation is to allocate the income tax expense to the periods in which revenues are earned and expenses are incurred.

-To demonstrate the application of interperiod income tax allocation, assume that the Price Corporation uses the same accounting principles for financial reporting purposes as it does for tax purposes, except for depreciation methods.
-For financial reporting purposes, the firm uses straight-line depreciation, and for tax purposes it uses ACRS.
-At the beginning of 2015, the firm purchased the light truck.
-The truck has a five-year life for accounting purposes and falls in the three-year class life for ACRS purposes.
-The annual depreciation under each method is calculated as below:
+At the beginning of 2015, Price Corporation purchased a light truck.
+The truck has a five-year life (for accounting purposes) and falls in the three-year class life for ACRS purposes.
+The annual depreciation under each method is calculated as below.

-The required calculations necessary to compute tax expenses and taxes payable are shown below.
+The calculations needed to compute tax expenses and taxes payable are shown below.

 Journal Entries to Record Income Tax Expense